kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 > To fixup a commit:
 > ```sh
-> git commit --fixup a0b1c2d3
+> git commit --fixup a0b1c2d3  # The new commit message will start with "fixup!" followed by the message of the original commit.
-> git rebase -i --autosquash a0b1c2d3~1
+> git rebase -i --autosquash a0b1c2d3~1  # Clean up the history by combining the fixup commit with the original commit.
 > ```

 Another example, I want to squash my last 3 commits together into one commit.